algorand/conduit/docs/tutorials/IndexerWriter.md

 ## Indexer API

-With data in PostgreSQL, you can now start the [Indexer API](indexer-read-only).
+With data in PostgreSQL, you can now start the [Indexer API][indexer-read-only].

-Download Indexer 3.x [from the releases page](indexer-release).
+Download Indexer 3.x [from the releases page][indexer-release].
 Put the `algorand-indexer` binary in the current working directory, or install it to your path and use normally.